TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/TFM/chapters/01-Chapter01-Introduction.md

 By automating the entire data lifecycle — ingesting raw reads into S3 or FSx-Lustre, sharding, vectorizing and extracting embeddings from them with Ray, dispatching compute intensive simulations on ParallelCluster, and then feeding results back into downstream ML or analytics workflows — this proposal establishes an **iterative feedback loop**.
 This cyclical pattern ensures that insights from each phase continuously enrich the next, delivering a fully interoperable, scalable pipeline that maximizes both performance and cost efficiency for next generation AI driven and HPC powered applications.

-## Objectives
+## 1.2.
+Objectives

+The specific objectives of this study are:

-- 1. Design and evaluate Ray as a modular orchestration layer based on Ray for ETL and ML (Machine Learning) pipelines on AWS, including autoscaling EC2 to feed an HPC cluster provisioned with AWS ParallelCluster.
+- Design and evaluate a modular orchestration layer based on Ray for ETL and ML pipelines on AWS, including EC2 autoscaling to feed an HPC cluster provisioned with AWS ParallelCluster.

-- 2. Develop end-to-end application for data transfer based on S3 or FSx-Lustre, Ray tasks for preprocessing with encoding-decoding and feeding a virtual HPC cluster provisioned with AWS ParallelCluster in order to execute tasks within the context of a DNA simulation algorithm.
+- Develop end-to-end application for data transfer based on S3 or FSx-Lustre, Ray tasks for preprocessing with encoding-decoding and feeding a virtual HPC cluster provisioned with AWS ParallelCluster in order to execute tasks within the context of a DNA simulation algorithm.

-- 3. Benchmark heterogeneous application pipeline and hardware for an architecture trade-off analysis.
+- Benchmark heterogeneous application pipeline and hardware for an architecture trade-off analysis.

-## Document Structure
+## 1.3.
+Document Structure

+To provide an overview of this document, we will structure the work into the following
+chapters:

+- Introduction: This current chapter.
+It covers the context, motivation, objectives, and the structure of the document.
+- State of the Art: A chapter to present existing work related to this project and analyze the current state of the field.
+- Technological Foundations: Show the tools used for the project and their roles, both in terms of hardware and software.
+- Architecture: A chapter explaining the design, implementation, and general operation of the proposed solution for this project.
+- Experiments: Data collected from the conducted tests and conclusions drawn from them.
+- Conclusions: The final vision of the work done and future lines of research.